Beautiful Lakes in Pakistan

 23. Kallar Kahar Lake

 It can be found very close to a village called Moran Wali Sarkar (saint Hazrat Hou Bahu), which serves visitors from far and wide with much generosity when they visit these places near each other within Pakistan.
-Another thing locals talk about often is their magnificent garden filled with so many different flowers of all sorts of colors; it truly is something spectacular you don’t want to miss out on if you’re lucky enough to come across them!
+Another thing locals talk about is their magnificent garden filled with so many different flowers of all sorts of colors; it truly is something spectacular you don’t want to miss out on if you’re lucky enough to come across them!

 24. Karambar Lake, located in the Hindu Kush-Himalaya region of Pakistan, is one of many lakes situated at a high altitude.
 It is also known as Qurumbar Lake and is the 33rd-highest lake in the world due to its location amongst mountains.